 The Peasant Girls photograph

 The three young girls in the photo are offering raspberries and blueberries from the 1909 harvest.
 They are standing in front of their izba, which is a traditional Russian wooden house.
-The girl with a most colorful dress is also captured separately.
-The names of the three girls or their life stories are unfortunately not known.
+The girl with the most colorful dress is also captured separately.
+Sadly, the names of the three girls or their life stories are not known.

 Sergey Prokudin-Gorsky had a goal of capturing 10,000 images in ten years.
 He traveled extensively around Russian Empire until the October Revolution took place.
 Lenin’s new regime appointed him professor in a university but Prokudin-Gorsky preferred to emigrate to France in August 1918.
 It is estimated that he had about 3,500 negatives that he wanted to take with him.
 About half of them were confiscated by the Russian authorities as containing sensitive materials for state security.

 He set up a photo lab in Paris and continued to publish and register patents until his death in 1944.
-Prokudin-Gorsky’s two sons sold his collection to the US Library of Congress in 1948 for 5,000 dollars.
-It contains 1,902 negatives (with each plate consisting of three negatives that is altogether 5,700 items).
+Prokudin-Gorsky’s two sons sold his collection to the U.S. Library of Congress in 1948 for 5,000 dollars.
+It contains 1,902 negatives (with each plate consisting of three negatives that makes altogether 5,700 items).